aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 ### Construct list size

-Once we have established a list of construct names to transmit, the question is how we will encode them into the CloudFormation template, given that the list may be sizeable.
+The list of construct identifiers we have discovered may be sizeable.
 A rough estimate of the maximum number of constructs used in a stack will be about 400 (maximum of 200 L1s with a corresponding L2 wrapper).
 We will therefore need to encode roughly 400 strings of the form `@aws-solutions-constructs/aws-lambda-sqs.LambdaToSqs@1.63.0`.

 The longest overall type in the current monocdk is